VFPX/VFPXDeployment/docs/ThorUpdate.md

 - Thor_Update_{AppID}.prg: The control to control the updateprocess in Thor

 #### InstalledFiles
+This folder is mandatory.
-InstalledFiles: this is a staging folder that contains only the files Thor CFU should install, not other files related to your project (such as git-related files, README.md, etc.).
+This is a staging folder that contains only the files Thor CFU should install, not other files related to your project (such as git-related files, README.md, etc.).
 There are two options for copying the necessary files into this folder:

-- If InstalledFiles.txt exists in the BuildProcess folder, VFPX Deployment copies the files listed in it to the InstalledFiles folder (creating that folder and any subdirectories of it if they don't exist).
+- If [InstalledFiles.txt](#specify-what-files-are-to-install-on-the-target-computer) exists in the BuildProcess folder, VFPX Deployment copies the files listed in it to the InstalledFiles folder (creating that folder and any subdirectories of it if they don't exist).
 - You can manually create the InstalledFiles folder and copy the necessary files into it.

-> Note: you can specify a different folder name using the InstalledFilesFolder setting in ProjectSettings.txt.
+> Note: you can specify a different folder name using the InstalledFilesFolder setting in [ProjectSettings.txt](#settings).

 #### ThorUpdater
+This folder is mandatory.
-ThorUpdater: this contains the Thor CFU files generated by the build process (VFPX Deployment creates this folder if necessary):
+This contains the Thor CFU files generated by the build process (VFPX Deployment creates this folder if necessary):
 - {AppID}.zip (*AppID* is the AppID value specified in ProjectSettings.txt): the zip file downloaded by Thor CFU to install the project.
 This file is created by VFPX Deployment by zipping the contents of the InstalledFiles folder.
 - {AppID}Version.txt: the Thor version file downloaded by Thor CFU to decide if a newer version is available (it compares the version number specified in this file with the version number in the copy of the file on your system) and also to contain other information such as the text displayed for the selected project at the bottom of the Thor CFU dialog.

 #### .github
+Optional, only created if *Inculde_VFPX* is set.
 Folder to store some files to interact with github.

 Those files should be changed to the need of the project